Ilya114/Box64Droid/README.md

 - Adreno 616+ recommend (Another GPU's supporting but less games work)
 - Android 12+ (proot version), Android 10+ (chroot version)
 - 64-bit Android
-- You also need at ~5,0 GB (or ~3,3 for VirGL version) free for the installation to go without problems.
+- You also need at ~4,5 GB (or ~3,3 for VirGL version) free for the installation to go without problems.

 ## How to configure?

 You can choose to use environment variables, there are 3 files, `dxvk.conf`, `Box8664.conf` and `DXVK_env.conf`.
 These files are created and found in the internal storage inside the Box64Droid folder right after the first run of Box86 or Box64.

-The `Box8664.conf` file is for you to use the Box86 and Box64 environment variables, see all of them [here](https://github.com/ptitSeb/box86/blob/master/docs/USAGE.md#) and [here](https://github.com/ptitSeb/box64/blob/main/docs/USAGE.md).
+The `Box64Droid.conf` file is for you to use the Box86 and Box64 environment variables, see all of them [here](https://github.com/ptitSeb/box86/blob/master/docs/USAGE.md#) and [here](https://github.com/ptitSeb/box64/blob/main/docs/USAGE.md).
 You can add as many variables as you like.

-The `DXVK_env.conf` file is for you to use the environment variables referring to [DXVK_HUD](https://github.com/doitsujin/dxvk#hud), in addition to other settings.
+The `DXVK_HUD.conf` file is for you to use the environment variables referring to [DXVK_HUD](https://github.com/doitsujin/dxvk#hud), in addition to other settings.

-The `dxvk.conf` file is for you to use the environment variables referring to [dxvk](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf)(To use it, it is necessary to uncomment the line that exports your directory, this variable is found in `DXVK_env.conf`).
+The `DXVK.conf` file is for you to use the environment variables referring to [dxvk](https://github.com/doitsujin/dxvk/blob/master/dxvk.conf)(To use it, it is necessary to uncomment the line that exports your directory, this variable is found in `DXVK_env.conf`).

 ## Known issues